roboll/helmfile/docs/writing-helmfile.md

 ## Helmfile .Values vs Helm .Values

-Templating engine of Helmfile uses the same pipeline name `.Values` as Helm, so in some use-cases `.Vaues` of Helmfile and Helm can be seen in the same file.
+Templating engine of Helmfile uses the same pipeline name `.Values` as Helm, so in some use-cases `.Values` of Helmfile and Helm can be seen in the same file.
 To distinguish these two kinds of `.Values`, Helmfile provides an alias `.StateValues` for its `.Values`.